David Frederick Sr. was born on April 4, 1801 in Rockland Township, Berks County, PA, the son of George "Adam" and Sarah (Meinder) Friedrich.

 Daughter Esther Frederick (1826-1870) was born on April 11, 1827.

-At the age of 23, she was unmarried and lived at home with her parents.
+At the age of 23, in 1850, she was unmarried and lived at home with her parents.

-She died on Jan.
+Esther died on Jan.
 28, 1870 at the age of 43.
-Burial was in Huff's Union Church Cemetery.
+Burial was in Huff's Church Cemetery.
 Her grave marker was inscribed in the German language.
 [Find-a-Grave]

-Her husband only outlived her by two years.
+John only outlived his bride by two years.
 He joined her in death in 1872.

 ~ Daughter Rebecca (Frederick) Hilbert ~